site search by freefind |

 "This is the third time I am coming to you.
 In the mouth of two or three witnesses shall every word be established."
 2 Cor.
 13:1

-As we carry on in learning how to feed ourselves, there are two more important rules or laws to keep in mind: The Law Of First Mention and The Law Of Usage.
+As we carry on in learning how to feed ourselves, there are two more essential rules or laws to keep in mind: The Law of First Mention and The Law of Usage.

-The Law Of First Mention basically states that the first time a word is used in Scripture gives us a definition or an idea of how it will be used later in Scripture.
+The Law of First Mention basically states that the first time a word is used in Scripture, it gives us a definition or an idea of how it will be used later in Scripture.

-This may sound simple, but sometimes people twist words in order to make them say something other than what the original writer intended.
+This may sound simple, but sometimes people twist words to make them say something other than what the original writer intended.
 We can be led astray if we are not careful.
-Sometimes people oppose capital punishment because they feel it is contrary to the Bible teaching on love.
-But that is a case of putting their own definition on love on the Bible.
+Sometimes people oppose capital punishment because they feel it is contrary to the Bible's teaching on love.
+But that is a case of putting their own definition of love on the Bible instead of looking for how the Bible defines love.

 Of course, the "fulfill" in Matt.
-5:17 is a Greek word not a Hebrew word so what is the first time this Greek word is used?
-Actually the first time it is used is in Matt.
-3:15 where Jesus talking about fulfilling all righteousness.
+5:17 is a Greek word, not a Hebrew word, so what is the first time this Greek word is used?
+Actually, the first time it is used is in Matt.
+3:15, where Jesus is talking about fulfilling all righteousness.
 Obviously, Jesus is not talking about abolishing righteousness, but completing it.

-The Law Of Usage simply says that how a word is used throughout the Bible gives it its definition.
+The Law of Usage simply says that how a word is used throughout the Bible gives it its definition.
 The Law of Usage starts with the First Mention and then builds on it.
 Sometimes words develop in their meaning.
 It looks up every time the word is used and notes how it was used.
-It notes any time[s] it was used in a different than normal way and how we know it was used differently.
+It notes any time[s] it was used in a different way than usual, and how we know it was used differently.

 A good example of this is the word “day.”
-People who try to sneak millions of years in the Bible point out that the word “day” does not always mean a 24-hour period.
+People who try to sneak millions of years into the Bible point out that the word “day” does not always mean 24 hours.
 They are right.
-However, if you study how the way day is used it becomes obvious that it is used as a 24-hour day in Genesis 1.
+However, if you study how the word day is used, it becomes evident that it is used as a 24-hour day in Genesis 1.

-Going back to our word "fulfill," we see that it is used in 90 times in the New Testament in its various forms [fulfill, fulfilling, fulfilled, etc.] To do a complete usages study we would look up each of those verses and its context to see how the word was used.
+Going back to our word "fulfill," we see that it is used 90 times in the New Testament in its various forms [fulfill, fulfilling, fulfilled, etc.] To do a complete usage study, we would look up each of those verses and their context to see how the word was used.
 However, 2 Thess.
 1:11, Col. 1:25; 4:17, and Phil.
 2:2 use the same form in the same way.
 We can see by referring to these Scriptures that "fulfil" is never used in the sense of abolishing; therefore, it is a misinterpretation of Matt.
 5:17 to say that it means abolish in that case alone.

-Note: There are, at least, four different words which are translated "fulfill."
-If you are using the Internet SEC look at the list of Books and verses on the right hand side to see where the word is used.
-If you are using a physical copy of the SEC, you can easily scan the number column to pick put the verses which use the word.
+Note: There are at least four different words which are translated as "fulfill."
+If you are using the Internet SEC, look at the list of Books and verses on the right-hand side to see where the word is used.
+If you are using a physical copy of the SEC, you can easily scan the number column to pick up the verses which use the word.

 2. Continue with your daily reading/memorizing program.